 Victory Lap is a 5-week, immersive, virtual tech sales bootcamp.
 The tech sales curriculum is delivered through a combination of self-paced lessons, weekly live classroom discussions led by industry experts, peer to peer discussions, and small group learning opportunities.

-Victory Lap bootcamp students will learn how to build a systematic sales pipeline process, optimize the sales funnel, and run effective sales meetings.
-Victory Lap students will also learn techniques of presenting, negotiating, and closing.
+Victory Lap bootcamp students will learn how to build a systematic sales pipeline process, optimize the sales funnel, and set qualified sales meetings.
 Bootcamp students will participate in live tech sales role-playing scenarios and complete a final capstone project.

 Victory Lap bootcamp students will receive one-on-one career coaching, including call coaching, continuous training, and feedback from industry mentors.
-Commission and hourly opportunities will also be presented.
-Career support is also provided during interviews and through the first six months on the job for new graduates.
+Career support is also provided through an alumni slack channel, connections and ongoing learning and development options.

-Victory Lap students may choose to pay tuition upfront with a discounted price or participate in an Income Share Agreement.
-Those who choose the ISA will pay only after securing a marketing job earning at least $30,000 annually.
-Monthly ISA payments are 8% of a graduates’ salary for 24 months or until reaching the $15,000 cap.
+Victory Lap students may choose to pay tuition upfront with a discounted price or participate in the Deferred Tuition Plan.
+Those who choose the Deferred Plan will pay only after securing a job earning at least $30,000 annually.
+Fixed monthly payments of $416 or $208 per month till a cap of $10,000 is completed or monthly ISA payments are 8% of a graduates’ salary for 24 months or until reaching the $15,000 cap.
 The ISA expires after four years.

 Recent Victory Lap Reviews: Rating 4.9

 Start Date None scheduled Cost $8,900 Class size N/A Location Online

 Deposit N/A Tuition Plans Income Share Agreement is available; graduates pay monthly payments back of 8% of your salary for 24 months ($15,000 payment cap).